pingcap/docs-cn/br/br-pitr-manual.md

 > **Note:**
 >
+> - When you restore the cluster for the first time, you must specify the full snapshot data.
+Otherwise, some data in the newly created table might be incorrect due to rewriting Table ID rules.
 > - You cannot restore the log backup data of a certain time period repeatedly.
 If you restore the log backup data of a range `[t1=10, t2=20)` repeatedly, the restored data might be inconsistent.
 > - When you restore log data of different time periods in multiple batches, ensure that the log data is restored in consecutive order.
 If you restore the log backup data of `[t1, t2)`, `[t2, t3)`, and `[t3, t4)` in consecutive order, the restored data is consistent.
 However, if you restore `[t1, t2)` and then skip `[t2, t3)` to restore `[t3, t4)`, the restored data might be inconsistent.